Mohamed Diawara: Paris Basketball

 Diawara began his basketball career with the Parisian club La Domremy Basket 13 and later played for the youth team of Saint Charles Basket in Charenton-le-Pont.
 In the 2020–21 season, he was trained at the French academy INSEP and moved to Paris Basketball in the summer of 2021, for which he made his first appearances in the French first division in the following 2021–22 season.
 In the summer of 2022, he was named the best player at the Basketball Without Borders talent scouting event organized by the world governing body FIBA and the NBA in Milan.

 Poitiers Basket and Cholet Basket

 In December 2023, Diawara was loaned to second-division club Poitiers Basket 86, after receiving little playing time in Paris during the previous 2023–24 season.
 He was signed by first-division club Cholet Basket during the 2024 summer break.

 New York Knicks

-On 26 June 2025, Diawara was drafted by the Los Angeles Clippers with the 51st overall pick of the second round of the 2025 NBA draft, who traded his rights to the New York Knicks.
+On 26 June 2025, Diawara was drafted by the Los Angeles Clippers with the 51st overall pick of the second round of the 2025 NBA draft, who traded his rights to the New York Knicks for the rights to Kobe Sanders.

+On 29 December 2025, against the New Orleans Pelicans, Diawara recorded a career-high 18 points in 18 minutes, making all 4 of his three-point shots.

+On 1 March 2026, against the San Antonio Spurs, Diawara scored 14 points in just 15 minutes off the bench, on 5-14 (35.7%) shooting, also securing 4 rebounds.
+The Knicks beat the Spurs 114–89, ending the Spurs' eleven-game winning streak, despite strong play from Spurs star and fellow Frenchman Victor Wembanyama.

+On 4 March 2026, against the Oklahoma City Thunder, Diawara scored 9 points in just 13 minutes off the bench, making 3-4 of his three-point shots.
+Despite his hot shooting, he played only 3 minutes in the second half, and the Knicks lost to the Thunder 103–100.

+On 13 June 2026, Diawara and the Knicks won the 2026 NBA Finals, beating the San Antonio Spurs 4–1.

+On June 22, 2026, Diawara re-signed with the Knicks on a four-year, $10 million contract.